nathanreyes/v-calendar/docs/guide/README.md

 <guide-readme-cal-intro>
 </guide-readme-cal-intro>

 Any single attribute may contain one of each object and can be displayed for single dates, date ranges and even complex date patterns.
-Some examples of complex patters include:
+Some examples of complex patterns include:
 * Every other Friday
 * 15th of every month
 * Last Friday of every other month.